 As a general rule of thumb, contouring and highlighting have to happen together.
 But if you’re a makeup minimalist who wants to somehow combine the two into one, you can kind of break the rules with this product.
-The color is dark enough to act as a contour (as long as your skin is on the lighter side), but it still light enough and has a shimmery finish that means it can act as a highlighter, too.
+The color is dark enough to act as a contour (as long as your skin is on the lighter side), but is still light enough and has a shimmery finish that means it can act as a highlighter, too.

 Byrdie editors love this guy, a riff on the brand’s best-selling and beloved Hoola bronzer.
 True to its name, it starts as a cream (easy application for the win) but transforms into a powder (long-lasting staying power for the win).
 Unlike the bronzer though, it only comes in one shade, which is most flattering for fair to medium complexions.

-Best Natural: Ilia Illuminator in Summertime
+Best Natural: ILIA Illuminator

 An all-time favorite among team Byrdie, this chubby stick is squeaky clean.
 We’re talking a formula that’s free of questionable ingredients such as parabens and synthetic fragrance and instead is loaded with natural oils, shea butter, and beeswax.
 It’s these guys that give this an ultra-silky texture.
 Use this deeper tone for contouring, and pick up one of the other three shades to use as a highlighter.

-Best Multi-Tasker: Nars the Multiple
+Best Multi-Tasker: NARS The Multiple